 Also, it is sometimes said that a good wage earner with a family is not likely to fake a compensation claim.
-On the other hand, the “professional litigant” with several past compensation claims is likely to be treated with skepticism.
+On the other hand, the “professional litigant” with several past compensation claims is expected to be treated with skepticism.

-The fact that the employee has a record of previous workers compensation claims often works against the employee, when the evidence is otherwise against the employee or where the only evidence is the employee's unsupported testimony.
+The fact that the employee has a record of previous workers compensation claims often works against the employee when the evidence is otherwise against the employee or where the only evidence is the employee's unsupported testimony.

 The Type of Accident or Work Being Done at Time of Injury

 For this reason, a manual laborer will be more likely to receive workers compensation benefits for a heavy physical injury than a white-collar office worker if both types of employees otherwise have the same type of evidence.

-Similarly, where the employee relies upon a single event injury, the fact that such an event would normally bring about an injury of the type complained of can be very important in establishing a causal relationship (that the accident did in fact cause the injury).
+Similarly, where the employee relies upon a single event injury, the fact that such an event would normally bring about an injury of the type complained of can be very important in establishing a causal relationship (that the accident did, in fact, cause the injury).

 Examples Concerning the Type of Accident or Work

 For example, take the case the chicken processing plant employee whose job was to gather chicken giblets from one conveyor belt, wrap them in paper and insert them in frozen fowl suspended from another belt.
 Her work required the use of both hands, with the left normally used to pry open the partially frozen chicken for insertion of the giblets.
-The employee testified that while involved in this operation, her left wrist “popped” and she was thereafter unable to close her fist or control her fingers properly.
+The employee testified that while involved in this operation, her left wrist “popped,” and she was thereafter unable to close her fist or control her fingers properly.
 But the workers compensation insurance company contended that the cause of her disability was arthritis, not the work event.
-Unfortunately, the court noted that "it was more than passingly strange” that the arthritis affected only the left hand and wrist, when the employee's work required the use of both hands.
+Unfortunately, the Court noted that "it was more than passingly strange” that arthritis affected only the left hand and wrist, when the employee's work required the use of both hands.

 And in another example, an employee's version of his injury was that he had injured his back while lifting a paper roll shaft weighing some 150 pounds by cradling it in his arms at the center of the shaft.
 But other workers testified that a single man could not do what the claimant described without disrupting the mechanical process in question.
-Because of this, unfortunately the court denied the employee's claim because the accident appeared to have happened in such a way as to convince the judge that it could not have been the source of the injury.
+Because of this, unfortunately, the Court denied the employee's claim because the accident appeared to have happened in such a way as to convince the judge that it could not have been the source of the injury.

 The Circumstances At the Same Time As (Or Just After) the Accident

-Circumstances (or the other things that happened) at the same time as the accident, or shortly afterwards, can be hugely important for the employee when proving that the accident caused the injury.
+Circumstances (or the other things that happened) at the same time as the accident, or shortly afterward, can be hugely important for the employee when proving that the accident caused the injury.
 In particular, this type of contemporaneous evidence can be extremely useful when only the employee was present for the accident.

-Similarly, the employee's complaints about his of her injury at the time of accident or immediately thereafter to fellow workers in the area who may not actually have witnessed the event will also be important.
+Similarly, the employee's complaints about his or her injury at the time of the accident or immediately thereafter to fellow workers in the area who may not actually have witnessed the event will also be important.

-Sometimes a fellow employee might recall the location of the spot on the employee's body which had been struck because at the time of the accident the fellow employee had observed a redness, which later disappeared.
+Sometimes a fellow employee might recall the location of the spot on the employee's body, which had been struck because at the time of the accident the fellow employee had observed a redness, which later disappeared.
 Similarly, a co-worker may have testimony about the employee's later appearance or the employee's behavior.

-Also, the time lapse between the accident and the reporting of the incident to the employer can in some cases be significant, as well as whether the employee was able to continue working or had to stop.
+Also, the time-lapse between the accident and the reporting of the incident to the employer can, in some cases, be significant, as well as whether the employee was able to continue working or had to stop.

-Medical Testimony In Proving that the Accident Caused the Injury
+Medical Testimony In Proving that the Accident Caused the Injury Louisiana Workers Compensation